Go Back

 • 3 tbsp Granular Monk Fruit Sweetener

-• ½ tsp Ground Cinnamon plus more for the swirl
+• Ground Cinnamon for the swirl

 • ¼ tsp Ground Nutmeg